b00tc4mp/wings/README.md

 		});
 ```

-And add it to the view,
+Add it to the view,

 ```javascript
 var box = new Box();
 view.add(box);
 ```

-Locate the component inside the view,
+Locate it inside the view,

 ```javascript
 box.location(100, 100);
 ```

-Add mouse reaction to the component,
+Add mouse reaction to it,

 ```javascript
 box.add(new Wings.MouseDown(function() {